 After the scope is set with years between 2009-present (i.e., April 2021) with key word “misinformation”, I downloaded the data set in CSV form and ris files for analysis.
 Next, for the 1172 articles to offer a clear picture about misinformation across disciplines, I used a data visualization tool VOSviewers to demonstrate the density of topical words via content analysis using colored visual connections.
 The larger the knot, the higher frequency the wording appeared in the 1172 articles.
 Within the 1172 misinformation articles and conference proceedings, I wanted to further narrow down to key words “online education”.
 The bibliography was downsizing to 210 articles and papers.
 The complete alphabetized bibliography of the final sample of 210 peer-reviewed articles and papers with "Misinformation" and “Online Education” in the title were exported from Scopus in an CSV form.
 These 210 articles were further downsizing to 174 articles due to software errors, duplications/repetitions, and missing information on abstracts.
 Lastly, I further transformed CSV form into Excel and manually coded all these 174 articles.
 Full-text copies of every article and paper in the bibliography were obtained so that they could be read and categorized by (1) discipline area as defined by the National Center for Education Statistics (2021), (2) research methodologies of studying misinformation in online education, and (3) results of misinformation research.

-Lastly, this systematic review contributes to the misinformation field by addressing an existing gap in online education.
+This systematic review hopes to contribute to the misinformation field by addressing an existing gap in online education.
 One of the primary differences between the existing reviews on misinformation and this review of misinformation is the scope of content included.
 This review includes 1172 publications and a subset of 174 misinformation online education articles, which is the largest volume on misinformation multidiscipline review.
 In addition, there are differences between this review and other existing reviews on the foci of misinformation.
 The existing reviews [2, 50; 54] include a collection of disciplinary specific misinformation research related to COVID or health science fields (e.g., [31] reviewed health misinformation online), may or may not include online education as their foci, may or may not write “misinformation” in their title, may or may not review the most recent literature of misinformation including pandemic explorative scope of misinformation research, or may or may not discuss misinformation from an online education viewpoint (e.g., [2] reviewed COVID misinformation but not with an educational foci).

 3. Results